binhdv37/caching-in-spring/README.md

-# spring-jwt-app-base-project
+# caching in spring
 - This is a spring boot base app with jwt authentication.
+Test caching in spring.

 # Init db data:
 - Generate db schema by code :